aryapreetam/apollo-kotlin-demo/DEPLOYMENT.md

 ### What Gets Deployed

 - Ktor GraphQL server with subscriptions
-- CORS configured for cross-origin requests
-- Health check endpoint at `/`
-- GraphiQL playground at `/graphiql`
+- CORS configured for cross-origin requests- GraphiQL playground at `/graphiql`

 ## 🔧 Configuration Files